RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ---

-### 🌗 Change daytime with the keys
+### 🌗 Change daytime with arrow keys

-Setting the daytime in an app without any funky widget.
+Setting the daytime in an app without a widget.
 Use this code snippet in the console.
 [Let there be light](change-daytime.html)

 ```js